tschmidt/author/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'author'

-And then execute:

-    $ bundle

-Or install it yourself with:

     $ gem install author

-## Quick Start Guide
+## Usage

     $ author new mybook
     $ cd mybook

 Add your chapters to the `chapters/` folder.
 Name them whatever you want.
-Then, in the `outline.txt` file, simply list the chapters in the order you want them to appear in the finished book:
+Then, in the `outline.txt` file, simply list the chapters in the order you want them to appear in the finished book.
+Here's an example of what `outline.txt` should look like:

     preface.md
     about-the-author.md
     who-is-this-for.md
     chapter-1.md

+In order to create ePubs, you will need to specify a few things.
+Open up `config.yml` and modify the settings that are listed.

-Once you've done that, just run one of the following commands:
+When you're ready to build your ebook, just run one of the following commands:

     author build xhtml
     author build pdf